willfindlay/honors-thesis/thesis/thesis.md

 <!-- TODO: write this section -->

+One of eBPF's primary strengths is the ability to monitor the *entire* system at once.
+BPF programs can be written to instrument system calls, kernel functions, signals, library calls, memory allocations, keyboard input, incoming network packets -- the list goes on.
+What's more, eBPF programs can freely communicate with each other and with userspace programs through maps.
+Monitoring system call sequences is a good start for eBPF anomaly detection, but this can be extended to do so much more.
+In Somayaji's dissertation [@soma02], he describes future iterations of pH that consist of multiple homeostatic systems working together, interacting with each other, and monitoring many aspects of system behavior in a loosely couple manner.
+This vision fits the eBPF paradigm perfectly, and I believe that this is something that will be achievable in future versions of ebpH.

+After determining what aspects of system behavior it needs to monitor, extending ebpH in such a manner would be a relatively straightforward process.
+The daemon's API is already extensible, and adding more data sources would be as simple as writing BPF programs to instrument them; the BPF programs could then interact with each other via map access.
+All that remains is to come up with a new heuristic to integrate the data sources into a cohesive detection and response mechanism.
+The original pH dissertation [@soma02] can provide further guidance in this regard.

+Integrating multiple data sources in this way would not only move ebpH towards emulating true homeostasis in biology, but would also serve as a means of dealing with the non-deterministic behavior described in previous sections.
+With multiple homeostatic mechanisms providing feedback to each other, the impact of false positives in system call sequences will naturally diminish.
+The current prototype of ebpH already has an example of this in the way that it handles signals -- ebpH uses the invocation of a signal handler to inform its decision-making with respect to novel system call sequences, and thus reduce non-determinism in sequences.

 <!-- NOTE: maybe we can re-use some of this?
 As an intrusion detection system, ebpH's role is well-defined: monitor the system, detect misbehaving processes, and report them to the user.
 However, there is one glaring problem with this approach, particularly as we venture